Money Calculator

 Choose SIP if you:

-Want to beat inflation by a good margin
+Want to beat inflation by a wide margin

 Are in your 20s, 30s, or early 40s

-Aim for goals like retirement, child's education, or home purchase
+Are saving for retirement, child's education, or a home

 Choose FD if you: